wbzyl/sinatra-rdiscount/README.markdown

 If a layout named *layout.rdiscount* exists, it will be used each time a template is rendered.

-You can disable layouts by passing:
+You can disable layouts by passing `:layout => false` to *rdiscount* helper.

-    :layout => false

 For example

     get '/' do
       rdiscount :index, :layout => false
     end

-You can set a different layout from the default with:
+You can set a different layout from the default one with:

     get '/' do
       rdiscount :index, :layout => :application